 Families returning to areas that sustained the greatest destruction must contend with a breakdown in services and erosion of the social fabric.
 Public services are overtaxed.
 Water and sanitation networks are damaged.
 An overburdened health system puts children at risk of disease outbreaks.

-In some areas, over 90 percent of school-aged children are missing out on education.
+In some areas, over 90 percent of school-age children are missing out on education.

 While efforts are underway to repair Iraq's damaged infrastructure, or build new, it will take years to restore services.
 Around 60 percent of people in need have insufficient income to meet basic needs, and 34 percent say they must go into debt to purchase essential items.